artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 This one is a bit tricky to get your head around at first.
 React Native is a client-side native library that you don't make source-code changes to, which interacts with the JavaScript that you bundle with the app (or use the React Native Packager at dev-time.)
 The JavaScript part of your application is just a file that can be updated, amended or fixed at any time.

-This is not dynamically swizzing or fishhooking methods, you can ship new JavaScript code to your app which can interact with the exact same version of your React Native library.
+This is not dynamically swizzing or fishhooking methods, you can ship new JavaScript code to your app which can interact with the exact same version of your compiled React Native library.
+The swizzling, and arbitrary native code changes are the problem that caused app store rejections early in 2017.
+[React Native wasn't the cause of those rejections][rn-app-store].

 The "deploy my JS anytime" idea is a little bit tricky though, because you can expose native code to your JavaScript.
 By exposing new functions, you end up with a "versioned bridge" where you make sure that the native functions your JavaScript expects actually exist.
 So you need to keep track of _when_ you can update the JavaScript and the exposed native functions.